 If you have a family history of addiction, such as a parent, an uncle, or maybe a grandparent with a drinking or drug problem, you probably have one or more genes related to the disease.
 No single gene causes addiction, but researchers have found multiple genes that can make a person more susceptible to it.
 For instance, a gene has been discovered that is more common in people who abuse cocaine and alcohol.
 Another gene has been shown to make mice drink more alcohol.
 These are just a couple of examples of the genes that add to the complexity of addiction.
 There are even genes that protect a person from addiction.

 Family History as a Risk Factor

-Of all of these factors, family history is the strongest predictor for whether someone will become an addict.
+Of all of these factors, family history is the strongest predictor of whether someone will become addicted to substances.
 This is not only because of the genetic component but also because of the family environment.
-If you grew up with close family members struggling with addiction, you are more likely to have a problem, too.
+If you grew up with close family members struggling with addiction, you are more likely to have a problem.

 Clearly, anyone with a family history of addiction should be cautious around drugs and alcohol.
 Your genes and your family do not guarantee that you will become addicted, but they make it more likely.
 It’s like having an impediment that other people don’t have.
 Maybe your friends can get drunk one day and not pick up another drink for a month, but you may need to be more careful.
 One bender could lead you down a dangerous path.
 If you are young, in your teens or early 20s, you should avoid drinking and using drugs.

 Starting substance abuse at a young age is another risk factor for addiction.
 Most people battling addiction started early, so abstain completely if you are still young.
 As an older adult, you may be able to drink without becoming an addict, but you should always drink moderately.
 Moderation in drinking means no more than one drink per day for women or two for men.
 Never binge drink, which is four drinks in one sitting for women and five for men.
 You can also talk to your doctor about your concerns regarding addiction for additional information and support.